amrwc/8086-graphics/README.md

 1. Circle animation.
 1. Isosceles triangle.
 1. Obtuse triangle.
-* Using int 15h for delay to achieve animation
+* Using int 15h for delay to achieve animation.

 Stage 4++ contains additional features that could not fit in Stage 4 due to the 3.5KB binary size limitation.